Low-Complexity Planar Beyond-Diagonal RIS Architecture Design Using Graph Theory: Planar-Connected RIS

 After determining the requirements on the graph $\mathcal{G}$ for a BD-RIS to be planar-connected, we study in the following four propositions when existing BD-RIS architectures are planar, i.e., whether they are planar-connected or not, and under what conditions.

-\begin{proposition} Any forest-connected RIS, including the single-connected RIS and the tree-connected RIS as special cases, is planar-connected. \end{proposition} \begin{proof} To prove that any forest-connected RIS is planar, we recall that the graph $\mathcal{G}$ of a forest-connected RIS is \textit{acyclic}, i.e., it does not contain any cycle (a finite sequence of distinct edges joining a sequence of vertices where only the first and last vertices are equal) \cite{ner24}.
-Since the graph of a forest-connected RIS does not contain any cycle, it can always be drawn on the plane with no crossings, and therefore is a planar graph. \end{proof}
+\begin{proposition} Any forest-connected RIS (\cite{ner24}), including the single-connected RIS and the tree-connected RIS as special cases, is planar-connected. \end{proposition} \begin{proof} To prove that any forest-connected RIS is planar, we recall that the graph $\mathcal{G}$ of a forest-connected RIS is \textit{acyclic}, i.e., it does not contain any cycle (a finite sequence of distinct edges joining a sequence of vertices where only the first and last vertices are equal) \cite{ner24}.
+Since the graph of a forest-connected RIS does not have any cycle, it can always be drawn on the plane with no crossings, and therefore is planar. \end{proof}

-\begin{proposition} A group-connected RIS is planar-connected if and only if the group size is $N_G\leq4$, and the fully-connected RIS is not planar-connected. \end{proposition} \begin{proof} To verify whether a group-connected RIS is planar, we recall a group-connected RIS with group size $N_G$ has an associated graph whose components are the complete graphs on $N_G$ vertices, denoted as $K_{N_G}$.
+\begin{proposition} A group-connected RIS (\cite{she22}) is planar-connected if and only if the group size is $N_G\leq4$, and the fully-connected RIS (\cite{she22}) is not planar-connected. \end{proposition} \begin{proof} To verify whether a group-connected RIS is planar, we recall a group-connected RIS with group size $N_G$ has an associated graph whose components are the complete graphs on $N_G$ vertices, denoted as $K_{N_G}$.
 Thus, a group-connected RIS with group size $N_G$ is planar if and only if $K_{N_G}$ is a planar graph, which can be verified with Kuratowski's Theorem.
-This theorem states that a graph is planar if and only if it does not contain any subdivision of $K_{5}$ (the complete graph on five vertices) or $K_{3,3}$ (the complete bipartite graph on six vertices, where three of which are connected to all other three) \cite[Theorem~9.10]{bon76}.
+This theorem states that a graph is planar if and only if it does not contain any subdivision of $K_{5}$ (the complete graph on five vertices) or $K_{3,3}$ (the complete bipartite graph on six vertices, where three vertices are connected to all other three) \cite[Theorem~9.10]{bon76}.
 Therefore, a group-connected RIS with group size $N_G$ is planar if and only if $N_G\leq4$.
 Otherwise, $K_{5}$ is contained in the graph $\mathcal{G}$ of the RIS, which becomes non-planar.

-The fully-connected RIS is not planar since the definition of planar-connected RIS requires its graph to be planar for any number of RIS elements $N$, which is not satisfied for $N\geq5$. \end{proof}
+The fully-connected RIS is not planar since the definition of planar-connected RIS (see Definition~1) requires its graph to be planar for any number of RIS elements $N$, which is not satisfied for $N\geq5$. \end{proof}